amygreene/WordPress/wp-content/plugins/featured-articles-lite/readme.txt

 8. Theme Strips (PRO)

 == Changelog ==

+= 2.5.2 =
+* Solved issue in slideshow themes that was causing second slide to show for an instant when page was loading.
+Modified files: all display.php files in all slideshow themes.

+= 2.5.1 =
+* Solved WordPress 3.5 error fatal error related to $wpdb->prepare()

+= 2.5 =
+* Multibyte string support.
+* Image preloaders for featured images in slides.
+* Function to retrieve slideshow settings ( FA_get_option() ) can now take arrays as well as string as argument.
+* WP Touch PRO compatibility.
+* Template function ( the_fa_author() ) and options to display author name in slideshows.
+* New option to link author name to author posts page.
+* Image resize in slideshows to exact dimensions entered by user (uses default WordPress functionality; images will be cropped if bigger).
+* New responsive theme ( Classic Responsive ) adapted from theme Classic.

 = 2.4.9.2 =
 * resolved podPress related bug that was displaying raw podPress player code into slides.
 Instead of applying all the_content filters, it applies only the default WordPress filters (wptexturize, convert_smilies, convert_chars, wpautop, shortcode_unautop).